Build an executor bot

 Execution modules determine crucial information such as:

-• When the job can be executed
+• when the job can be executed

-• Who can execute the job
+• who can execute the job

-• How much the execution fee will be
+• how much the execution fee will be

-• The execution fee token
+• the execution fee token

 All of these are necessary to avoid failed or unprofitable transactions.
 Since each execution module contains its own rules, it is important to implement custom logic to each of those you wish to support.